EarthVision/Towny2-Docs/README.md

 ### etc

+#### /town set homeblock
+Sets the town's homeblock to the current chunk.
+The homeblock is the central chunk of your town and cannot be unclaimed.
+Town spawn must be set within the homeblock.

+#### /town set taxes [amount]
+Sets the tax rate for town residents.
+Taxes are collected daily as a percentage of each resident's balance.

+#### /town reclaim
+If a town has fallen into ruins (due to bankruptcy), the mayor can use this command to reclaim the town once sufficient funds have been deposited.

 ## [Trust]
 you can use trust to easily give players outside your town or owned plot access to your town or owned plots